See related information on Coronavirus (COVID-19) and your rights.

 You must continue to lodge the Annual Information Statement with the ACNC for each financial year and follow their regulatory requirements.

-The exemption will not apply to charities who have been approved by the ACNC to withhold financial details (for example, revenue) or financial reports from the ACNC register.
+The exemption does not apply to charities who have been approved by the ACNC to:

 All incorporated associations must continue to notify us via myCAV of any changes, such as the association’s name, details or rules.

 You can confirm whether your association is a registered charity using the ACNC charity register.

 For information about reporting obligations to the ACNC and the conditions on reporting and fee exemptions, visit the ACNC’s Manage your charity page.